commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/inventories/README.md

 **Preconditions:** The sync expects a list of `InventoryEntryDraft` objects that have their `sku` fields set, otherwise the sync will trigger an `errorCallback` function set by the user (more on it can be found down below in the options explanations).

- Every inventory entry has a reference to a supply `Channel` and a reference to the `Type` of its custom fields.
+ Every inventory entry may have a reference to a supply `Channel` and a reference to the `Type` of its custom fields.
 These references are matched by their `key`.
 Therefore, in order for the sync to resolve the actual ids of those references, their `key`s has to be supplied in one of two ways:
  - Provide the `key` value on the `id` field of the reference.
 This means that calling `getId()` on the